Looking to Learn More About

 Annuities will grow based on the type of annuity it is.
 For example, variable annuities can actually lose value if the market is declining.
 While fixed annuities can earn at a particular rate.

-Ultimately, index annuities can give you the best of both worlds.
+Ultimately, index annuities could give you the best of both worlds.
 You get an opportunity to produce a reasonable rate of return all while your principle stays protected.
 Regardless of the type of annuity, annuity’s require a period of time for your funds to grow.

 The next stage is distribution.
 At this time in your annuity contract, you can withdraw your money.
 Your income payments can now come from your annuity.
 This is a big benefit to annuity in the first place.